 Once the L298N PCBs arrive at our Studio HQ, they go into the kitting queue where our team packs and assembles the Level 1 & 2 Kits for the Specialist Certification training.

 I think it’s important as an engineering professional to showcase a living, breathing application of how to manufacture a PCB from ideation to production.
 That’s why we chose the L298N board from our Level 2 kit as a case study — you can see a tangible instance of PCB manufacturing in a product that is readily accessible (and useful) for robotics!

-Plus, the next time you enroll in a Learn Robotics course or pick up a kit, you’ll have the chance to get one of the 10 boards from this production run!
+Plus, the next time you enroll in a Learn Robotics training or pick up a kit, you’ll have the chance to get one of the 10 boards from this production run!
 And, even if you don’t walk away with one of the golden boards, you’ll have the tools behind the engineering process for just about any PCB you decide to create!